2020 Chevrolet Blazer vs 2020 Ford Edge

 The Blazer’s largest engine, the 3.6l V6, comes with an ample 308 horsepower.
-Enough to make you not concerned to merge on the highway, but more than lacking if you are looking to get pushed into your seatback.
+Enough to make you not concerned to merge on the highway, but more than lacking if you are looking to get pushed into your seat.

 The Edge, however, is available with a twin-turbo V6, putting out roughly 335 horsepower, and more importantly, 380 lb-ft of torque.
 That extra torque is what gives the Edge ST the punch it needs to feel like an actual performance SUV.
-Chevrolet would have a stout vehicle if they opted to put in a more ample powertrain, but they have limited engine options that would easily drop into the Blazer platform.
+Chevrolet would have a stout vehicle if they opted to put in a more ample powertrain, such as Ford did, but they have limited engine options that would easily drop into the Blazer platform.

 While we love the ST and are glad that we have it, a more aggressive “performance SUV’ would make sense from Ford.
-Performance SUVs are HOT right now, and the Germans have a high-performance version of ever SUV in the line-up.
+Performance SUVs are HOT right now, and the Germans have a high-performance version of every SUV in the line-up.
 The relatively tame in comparison offerings from the American brands are something of a disappointment.

 See Local Ford Edge Prices